shreyasnagaraja/Crunch/README.md

 `hadoop jar mapreduce-examples-1.0-SNAPSHOT.jar com.cerner.cdh.examples.HDFSToHBaseMain /wikidump/titles-sorted.txt /wikidump/links-simple-sorted.txt WIKIDUMP`

+#### Output

+The output from a mapreduce job will contain several lines.
+However it should also contain the end status of your job which should be a SUCCESS for a successful job.

+It should also contain a link (http://localhost:50030/jobtracker.jsp) to a webui where you can track the status of your job and view the errors.

 * The results can be seen by doing a scan of the resulting HBase table "WIKIDUMP".